AiQuanter/main/README.md

 3. **Forecasting Meme Success**:
    - Use AI models to predict which meme coin themes and concepts are most likely to succeed based on trends and sentiment.

-## Example Output

-After running the processes, the following outputs can be expected:

-- **Data Collection**: A list of collected posts with sentiment scores.
-- **Trend Analysis**: Top 10 trending hashtags and the average sentiment of posts.
-- **Meme Prediction**: A message indicating whether a meme is likely to succeed, e.g., "Meme 'doge' success prediction: Success".

 ## Future Enhancements

 - Full **real-time predictions** using streaming data.